techidaily/site-ios-unlock/source/_posts/in-2024-complete-guide-for-iphone-14-lock-screen-by-drfone-ios.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1542129/16836" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+**Step 6.** Your Apple iPhone 14 will show the restore progress bar with the white apple logo.
+The length of the process relies upon how much data is on your cell phone.
+Generally, it takes 20 to 120 minutes.
+When done, your Apple iPhone 14 will restart naturally.
+Furthermore, after your Apple iPhone 14 restarts, you can reset your Apple iPhone 14.
+For example, you can make a new passcode.

+## Part 3: Unlocking iPhone without iTunes

 ### 1\.
 Unlock it with Find My in iCloud

 Find My is a famous element in Apple devices that allows you to find your lost phone through Maps.
 The component has been updated from that point forward, and presently it can be utilized to erase your Apple iPhone 14.
 Additionally, you can use it to erase your information without a passcode.